8 Strategies and tactics of clicks-to-bricks pioneers

 With 90 percent of retail sales still coming from physical stores, it isn’t surprising that many e-commerce brands are exploring brick and mortar stores.
 People still enjoy the spontaneity and excitement of the in-store shopping experience in spite of the convenience of e-commerce.

-Just as many physical retailers are looking to emerging e-commerce brands for inspiration, e-commerce brands would be wise to watch how established retailers are responding.
+Just as many physical retailers look to emerging e-commerce brands for inspiration, e-commerce brands would be wise to watch how established retailers are responding.
 Technology is quickly leveling the playing field and no one is sitting still.

 Full list of sources and brands here